ArtFXDev/silex-doc/docs/td/Silex/CommonActions/publish.md

 If you want, you can customize this publish template by adding or deleting steps.

-If you havn't read the documentation on the YAML definition, you can click here [action definition](../Client/action-definition.mdx). 🧭
+If you haven't read the documentation on the YAML definition, you can click here [action definition](../Client/action-definition.mdx). 🧭